Do you know Cyprus has more than 30 private colleges that are open to international students?

 I have many incidents to share.
 I will write them as I have experienced.
 These incidents are from multiple classes in multiple colleges.

 Incident number 1:

-The teacher came 15 minutes late in the class.
+The teacher came 15 minutes late for the class.
 As soon as she entered, she opened the computer and the projector in front of her.